kkuroma/kkuroma.github.io/README.md

 ## Imported Libraries/Frameworks

 I used **NO JAVASCRIPT FRAMEWORKS** for this site so it should load faster than my old one.
-Only one library, prism.js (syntax highlighting), was imported for now.
+Only two libraries, prism.js (syntax highlighting) and katex (mathematical expressions), were imported for now.